-It is, of course, possible to complete the pro-formas provided without reading this book, but we stress that this is very dangerous and may well lead to a plan without any real substance.
-Consequently, we advise readers to consult the relevant sections of the main text.
+It is, of course, possible to complete the proformas provided without reading this book, but we stress that this is very dangerous and may well lead to a plan without any real substance.
+Consequently, we refer readers back to the relevant sections of the main text.